callnow

 Capital expenditure can be found on a company’s cash flow statement under investing activities.

-CapEx on the Balance Sheet
+Capital Expenditure on Balance Sheet

-CapEx flows from the cash flow statement to the balance sheet.
-Once it’s capitalized, the value of the asset is slowly reduced over time via depreciation expense.
-Capital expenditures are recorded in property and equipment (PE) line items, which represent long-term assets such as buildings, vehicles, or machinery.
 The value of such assets slowly depreciates over time.
 In the assets section of the balance sheet, the capex amount will be captured as an increase to the PP&E balance and reduced by the non-cash depreciation expense.

 Net CapEx refers to the remaining funds used to obtain or enhance fixed assets after deducting the revenue generated from selling fixed assets.
 It is a difference between overall capital expenditure and the earnings from selling fixed assets.